The Carolina Hurricanes are your 2026 Stanley Cup Champions!

 There were 54 participants

-Jim Keon presenting Jordan and Michael with their 1st and 2nd place winnings from 2018.
+Jim Keon presenting Jordan with his winnings from 2018.

 2017 Pool Winners